Warrnambool, Portland, Hamilton, Colac

 |Timetable||2 days a week on campus plus work placement|

-This course will equip you with the skills to gain entry-level employment in the early childhood education and care sector.
+This course will equip you with the knowledge and skills to gain entry-level employment in the early childhood education and care sector.

 You will gain the skills and knowledge to support the development and care of children from birth to pre-school.
 You will learn how to implement an approved learning framework within the requirements of the Education and Care Services National Regulations and the National Quality Standards.